 Format: For the brief summaries of "Inside Reporting" chapters, you can turn in a printed copy at class.
-For the writing assignments, please email me Word documents in Times New Roman (that's the font used in this syllabus), 12-point, in paragraph form with name, date, name of assignment and word count in the top right corner.
+For the writing assignments, please email me Word documents in Times New Roman (that's the font used in this syllabus), 12-point, in paragraph form with name, date, name of assignment and word count in the top right corner AND bring a hard copy to class.